 He also noted the influence of a seminarian he knew growing up who was jailed for his refusal to participate in World War II, as well as the religious activism of his own parents, Helen and Earl Bray, who stood up and walked out of their church after someone made a racist comment about a Japanese American.

 The Green Feather Movement inspired solidarity actions on campuses throughout the country, illustrating the power of student activism.
 At the University of California, Los Angeles (UCLA), students planned to march in support of the Green Feather Movement.
 Unfortunately, the pins they ordered for the march did not reach them in time.
 Instead, similar to the IU group, they went to the local poultry shop to purchase feathers and dyed them green.
 Green feathers were spread throughout campus during the march, which featured a crier dressed as Robin Hood followed by 200 students dressed as his Merry Men.

 Thankfully the attempt to censor Robin Hood failed.
 Although the Green Feather Movement lasted less than a year and concluded more than 50 years ago, we are still confronted with the same kinds of censorship in communities throughout the United States today.

 These displays of activism and solidarity were important challenges to the abusive power of McCarthyism.
 As students and teachers are faced with attempts to censor people’s history, the Green Feather Movement inspires us to support the right to teach outside the textbook.

 By Alison Kysia.
-Kysia has taught history at Northern Virginia Community College-Alexandria for six years.
-She was a Zinn Education Project Fellow in 2013 and the Project Director of “Islamophobia: a people’s history teaching guide” at Teaching for Change starting in 2018.
+Kysia taught history at Northern Virginia Community College-Alexandria, was a Zinn Education Project Fellow (2013), and she developed the “Islamophobia: a people’s history teaching guide” at Teaching for Change.